alienator88/ASUS-TUF-Z390M-Pro-Gaming-Hackintosh-OpenCore/README.md

 # Config.plist

 Will attach file in a few hours when I get home.
->NOTE: I removed my Serial Number from the SMBIOS section.
+>NOTE: I removed my Serial Number/SmUUID/CustomUUID from the SMBIOS & System Parameters section.
 Generate your own in Clover Configurator.

 # Credits
 [Tonymacx86](https://www.tonymacx86.com/)